LeVarP/arduino-starting/Sensors/README.md

-Here is some codes which are describing work with different sesnsor
+Here is some codes which are describing work with different sesnsors.